quantify-os/quantify-core/docs/usage.rst

 The idea behind the analysis class is that most analyses follow a common structure consisting of steps such as data extraction, data processing, fitting to some model, creating figures, and saving the analysis results.

-To showcase the analysis usage we first run a mock experiment that generates a dataset that we would like to analyze.
+To showcase the analysis usage we generates a dataset that we would like to analyze.

 .. admonition:: Generate a dataset labeled "Cosine experiment"
     :class: dropdown, note